Safety Net Programs

-Unfortunately, many of these programs are constantly underfunded and under attack for even more cuts.
-The Trump Administration has continued to go after programs that support the most vulnerable people in our society, like the elderly, the disabled, veterans, children, and working families who can barely make ends meet.
+Unfortunately, many of these programs have been underfunded and targeted for even more cuts.
+Even in the midst of the COVID-19 pandemic, the Trump Administration showed little enthusiams for programs that support the most vulnerable people in our society, like the elderly, the disabled, veterans, children, and working families who can barely make ends meet.

-In the 116th Congress, I’m working to protect programs that help Americans who need it, including:
+In the 117th Congress, I’m working to ensure that these programs help all of the Americans who need it, including:

 - Food assistance programs like the Supplemental Nutrition Assistance Program (SNAP); Supplemental Nutrition Program for Women, Infants, and Children (WIC) and The Emergency Food Assistance Program (TEFAP),